Capstone-Projects-2021-Spring/project-transposedev/README.md

 ### Features
 - User-friendly navigation and interface
 - Ability to host or join a private or public lobby
-- THREE classes for players to choose from...
--- **Gunner:** This character is the default class of the game.
+- **Gunner:** This character is the default class of the game.
 They do not have any speacil abilites, but they are overall a solid choice with their balance in movement and the weapons availble to them.
--- **Grappler:** This character class will possess a grappling hook that they can use to maneuver around obstacles.
+- **Grappler:** This character class will possess a grappling hook that they can use to maneuver around obstacles.
 This character will have the ability to grapple themselves around for easier kills or to save themselves from other dangers.
--- **Teleporter:** This character class will have the ability to teleport to a specific location within range of themselves.
+- **Teleporter:** This character class will have the ability to teleport to a specific location within range of themselves.
 Characters using the Teleporter class will either remove themself from danger or place themself into a potentially more dangerous situation after using the ability.
--- **Gravitator:** This character will possess the manipulate the direction of gravity for themself, allowing for easier navigation of obstacles or avoidance of enemies.
+- **Gravitator:** This character will possess the manipulate the direction of gravity for themself, allowing for easier navigation of obstacles or avoidance of enemies.
 This class will also possess the ability turn off gravity for this player allowing to perform actions like a super long jump, a walk across a gap, etc.
 - Players can create custom games to allow for gmaes with AI bots as well as a change in difficulty settings for the AI characters.
 - Administrators can monitor essential server traffic.

 ### Setting Up a Game
-- //STEPS GO HERE//
+- //STEPS WITH IMAGES GO HERE//

 ---